How Enslaved Africans Braided Rice Seeds Into Their Hair & Changed the World

 In other regions of Africa where rice was not being farmed prior to the arrival of Europeans, the word for rice is borrowed from Arabic and European names, such as “arroz,” “riz”, “erruz,” and so on.

-Researchers on this project, which includes Andel, make the case that this new evidence about the autonomy of African slaves to preserve crops from their homelands provides an “incentive to re-examine historical sources to trace the way African rice ended up in the New World and why it was cultivated by enslaved Africans and their descendants.”
+Researchers on this project, which includes Andel, make the case that this new evidence about the autonomy of enslaved West Africans to preserve crops from their homelands provides an “incentive to re-examine historical sources to trace the way African rice ended up in the New World and why it was cultivated by enslaved Africans and their descendants.”

 How Enslaved Africans Saved the Rice Crop On South Carolina Plantations

-To sustain the growing populations of South Carolina colonists and their slaves, it took more than the act of braiding rice into hair to transport seeds from Africa to the Americas aboard slave ships.
+To sustain the growing populations of South Carolina colonists and the people they enslaved, it took more than the act of braiding rice into hair to transport seeds from Africa to the Americas aboard slave ships.
 It also took the expertise of enslaved West African women to then plant, cultivate and harvest this rice, skills that European colonists relied heavily upon.

 Early colonists in South Carolina did not know how to farm rice.
-According to UCLA researcher Judith A. Carney, Western history accounts typically attribute the colonists’ ability to farm rice en masse on a stroke of genius, but it was in fact the slaves who had been farming rice for generations that imparted this knowledge which eventually helped to develop the plantation economy in the U.S.
+According to UCLA researcher Judith A. Carney, Western history accounts typically attribute the colonists’ ability to farm rice en masse on a stroke of genius, but it was in fact enslaved West Africans who had been farming rice for generations that imparted this knowledge which eventually helped to develop the plantation economy in the U.S.

 In South Carolina and Georgia, enslaved African women were the prime laborers on rice plantations.
 Women’s work included sowing the rice seeds, weeding, hoeing and threshing.
 There was also the manual milling process of removing inedible husks so the rice could be consumed.
 Carolina’s coastal wetland provided excellent farming land for the crop, and rice flourished.

-And as with the Dutch colonies in South America, Carney says the appearance of rice in South Carolina was not due to stroke of genius on the part of European colonists, but rather the farming knowledge from slaves who were forcibly brought over:
+And as with the Dutch colonies in South America, Carney says the appearance of rice in South Carolina was not due to stroke of genius on the part of European colonists, but rather the farming knowledge from enslaved West Africans who were forcibly brought over:

 “The history of rice cultivation surrounding the Atlantic basin, however, suggests that the crop’s appearance in South Carolina was not the outcome of European agency and ingenuity but the result of a sophisticated knowledge system of wetland cultivation brought by involuntary black migrants.”